tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 **Seaweed Liquid Fertilizer**
 ![Seaweed – Kelp](9.5.png "")
-Seaweed liquid Fertilizer **(**SLF) contains c y t o k i n i n , g i b b e r e l l i n s and auxin apart from macro and micro n u t r i e n t s .
+Seaweed liquid Fertilizer **(**SLF) contains cytokinin , gibberellins and auxin apart from macro and micro n u t r i e n t s .
 Most seaweed based fertilizers are made from kelp(brown algae) which grows to length of 150 metres.
 Liquid seaweed fertilizer is not only organic but also eco-friendly.
 The alginates in the seaweed that reacts with metals in the soil and form long, cross-linked polymers in the soil.
 These polymers improve the crumbing in the soil, swell up when they get wet and retain moisture for a long time.
 They are especially useful in organic gardening which provides carbohydrates for plants.
 Seaweed has more than 70 minerals, vitamins and enzymes.
 It promotes vigorous growth.
 Improves resistance of plants to frost and disease.
 Seeds soaked in seaweed extract germinate much rapidly and develop a better root system.

 **Bio-Pesticides**
 Bio-pesticides are biological agents used for the control of plant pests.
 They are in high use due to their non-toxic, cheaper and eco-friendly characteristics as compared to chemical or synthetic pesticides.
 Bio- pesticides have become an integral component of pest management in terms of the environmental and health issues attributed to the use of chemicals in agriculture.